webdetails/cbf2/README.md

 world can still use this.

 You should put the official software files under the software/v.v.v directory.
-It's important to follow this 3 number thingy
+It's important to follow this 3 number representation

 This works for both _CE_ and _EE_.
 This actually works _better_ for EE, since you can also put the patches there and they will be processed.